harlanray/TAWrAPP/README.md

 ## Getting Started and Installing

-If working in VSCODE, simply drag and drop project folder into IDE.
-Right-click on index.html file -> select Open with Live Server.
-Alternatively, drag and drop index.html file into supported browser of choice.
-To see Skyline switch from Night to Day, expand browser window.
-To switch back to Night, decrease window.
+Download a copy of the code from the GitHub repo and move to desired folder on your local machine.
+Then you can open or drag the folder to the IDE for your choice.
+Once all files and folders have populated, right click on the index.html file -> click "Open with Live Server."

+Project will open in deafult browser window for which you can use to help visualize edits that you make in the code, etc.

 ### Style test